 How cloning will affect the world in the coming years, as many researchers and biologists to predict it.
 In addition, there are also many speculations with respect to these advancements in the minds of the opponents of the research and execution of cloning.
 The current goals for cloning are a means to develop both patient and disease-specific therapies for certain conditions.
 The procedure could also potentially use a patient’s own cells for tissue replacement.

 If there comes a time when human cloning turns into reality, human beings will be able to produce themselves in pretty much the same way as many superficial creatures.
-Equipped with the techniques of cloning, human beings would be able to produce hordes of army men, labour and workforce.
+Equipped with the techniques of cloning, human beings would be able to produce hordes of army men, labor and workforce.
 When thinking of gene cloning becoming a real-life scenario, the effects of it are going to be as crazy as it can be imaged.
 We might have the guard dogs with wings too by cloning the genes of birds and dogs if cloning is taken into serious consideration.
 Nothing is impossible and the probability of these strange and queer happenings in the animal kingdom no more seems a far-fetched idea.
 Especially given the present equally wried happenings in the plant world today.
 Although science is exciting, it will likely take many decades of research before scientists are able to create transplantable tissue.

 Wise legislation will enable humankind to realize the benefits of gene transfer technologies like cloning without risking the horrors that could arise from the misuse of these technologies.
 The only hope is that such wise legislation will be enacted to have a positive effect on the field of science.
-In our view, the controversy surrounding human cloning must not lead to prohibitions as the advantages of cloning are numerous and it is a concept that will entirely change the way human species exists.
+In our view, the controversy surrounding human cloning must not lead to prohibitions as the advantages of cloning are numerous and it is a concept that will entirely change the way human species exist.

 For more updates and the latest tech news related to information technology, human resources, artificial intelligence, startups, marketing, and finance, keep reading iTMunch.